FutureX-Corporate/Futurdustry-Mod/README.md

+# UPDATED VERSION OF THIS MOD IS NOW ON https://github.com/NewJumper/Futurdustry
 # THIS MOD IS CLOSED AND IS NOT BEING WORKED ON

   Below is outdated info, later to be updated to recent versions on Mindustry.
 By later, it could be a week from now or three years. :/

 ~